Capacitor: Hazards and safety

-Some old, large oil-filled paper or plastic film capacitors contain polychlorinated biphenyls (PCBs).
-It is known that waste PCBs can leak into groundwater under landfills.
-Capacitors containing PCB were labelled as containing "Askarel" and several other trade names.
-PCB-filled paper capacitors are found in very old (pre-1975) fluorescent lamp ballasts, and other applications.
+Some old, large oil-filled paper or plastic film capacitors contain polychlorinated biphenyls (PCBs) which can leak into groundwater from landfills.
+Capacitors containing PCBs were labelled as containing "Askarel" and several other trade names.
+PCB-filled paper capacitors are found in pre-1975 fluorescent lamp ballasts, and other applications.

-Capacitors may catastrophically fail when subjected to voltages or currents beyond their rating, or as they reach their normal end of life.
-Dielectric or metal interconnection failures may create arcing that vaporizes the dielectric fluid, resulting in case bulging, rupture, or even an explosion.
+Capacitors may catastrophically fail when subjected to voltages or currents beyond their rating, or in case of polarized capacitors, applied in a reverse polarity.
+Failures may create arcing that heats and vaporizes the dielectric fluid, causing a build up of pressurized gas that may result in swelling, rupture, or an explosion.
+Larger capacitors may have vents or similar mechanism to release of pressure in the event of failure.
 Capacitors used in RF or sustained high-current applications can overheat, especially in the center of the capacitor rolls.
 Capacitors used within high-energy capacitor banks can violently explode when a short in one capacitor causes sudden dumping of energy stored in the rest of the bank into the failing unit.
 High voltage vacuum capacitors can generate soft X-rays even during normal operation.
 Proper containment, fusing, and preventive maintenance can help to minimize these hazards.

 High-voltage capacitors may benefit from a pre-charge to limit in-rush currents at power-up of high voltage direct current (HVDC) circuits.
 This extends the life of the component and may mitigate high-voltage hazards.